ashulman18/ACSL-DraftPicks/README.md

 prompts for the expected data, calculates the requested values, and displays it to the user

 For contest 1 2011-2012 ACSL Senior Division

+To run this code use `javac DraftPicks.java` then `java DraftPicks`